owen-mccormick/dotfiles/README.md

 ### owen-mccormick/dotfiles

-- Dotfiles I'm using to set up the development environment on my new computer.
+- My dotfiles, currently including configurations for Alacritty, Bash, Git, i3, and Starship.

 - [GNU Stow](https://www.gnu.org/software/stow/) is used to manage symlinks.
+Use `stow --target=$HOME <package>` to copy configs.